-Both Craig Kaufman and our resident wildlife expert, Derek Schuurman, have travelled extensively in Uganda and they rate it highly for its mix of flora and fauna, and here they answer questions about travel in this less well-known African country.
+Both Craig Kaufman - who lived in Uganda for 4 years and managed ecolodges there - and our resident wildlife expert, Derek Schuurman, have travelled extensively in Uganda and they rate it highly for its mix of flora and fauna, and here they answer questions about travel in this less well-known African country.
 Our FAQ sections are intended to help you decide if a particular destination is right for you.
-Derek and Craig are always delighted to answer questions personally - you can ring them on 020 7666 1250 or email your questions.
+Craig and Derek are always delighted to answer questions personally - you can ring them on 020 7666 1250 or email your questions.

 Why would I choose a Uganda safari over other wildlife destinations?

 Known as the Pearl of Africa, Uganda is one of the continent’s most beautiful countries and for most of the year the equatorial climate is enjoyable.
 With over 1000 recorded bird species the country’s species list is one of Africa’s largest.
 Among its impressive wildlife is a substantial portion of the world’s remaining Mountain gorillas.
 There are also well habituated chimpanzees and a variety of other primates, as well as mammals not easily seen elsewhere such as Uganda kob and Giant forest hog.
 So it’s a real wildlife cornucopia!

 Most airlines can be used to get to Entebbe, whether via Nairobi, Dubai, Addis Ababa, Amsterdam or Doha.

 All our clients travel in four-wheel drive safari vehicles, some of which have pop tops which allow you to stand up and get a better few of the incredible scenery.

 If there was one thing I shouldn’t miss, what would you recommend?